 Proceed cautiously, and do not assume that simply “parceling things out” between DHS and the EAC will be easy or straightforward.

-If there’s one thing that we’ve learned since the Help America Vote Act (HAVA) was enacted in 2002, thereby creating the Elections Assistance Commission (EAC), it’s this: creating federal standards (for any kind of technology) is only the first step; the unique institutional implementation of testing and certification programs is at least as impactful -- if not more impactful -- that the standards themselves.
+If there’s one thing that we’ve learned since the Help America Vote Act (HAVA) was enacted in 2002, thereby creating the Election Assistance Commission (EAC), it’s this: creating federal standards (for any kind of technology) is only the first step; the unique institutional implementation of testing and certification programs is at least as impactful -- if not more impactful -- than the standards themselves.
 Again, “how” can be more consequential than “what.”
 The devil is in the details.

 For the same reasons, any efforts to expand federal testing and certification programs should also be considered evolutionary – in other words, different technologies and different requirements will likely require programs very different from the ones we are familiar with today.
 While it is perhaps natural for legislators to think, “give this task to the EAC,” or “give this task to DHS,” and then simply assume that new needs can be assimilated to current procedures, the OSET Institute recommends that new programs be devised thoughtfully and methodically, with fresh eyes.